AElfProject/AElf/docs/tutorials/developing-smart-contracts/setup.md

 AElf Boilerplate is the go-to environment for creating and testing smart contracts.
 It takes care of including your contract files in the build system and linking the appropriate development SDK.
 Boilerplate also takes care of generating the csharp code from the proto definition.

-This article will get you started with development on Boilerplate project.
-You will learn the following items:
+This article will get you started with development on Boilerplate.
+It contains the following items:
-- downloading **AElf Boilerplate**'s code and setting up Visual Studio Code.
+- how to clone, build and run AElf Boilerplate.
-- running a template HelloWorld contract.
+- how to run the Hello World contract tests.
-- Boilerplate's structure.
+- a brief presentation of Boilerplate.

 ## Environment